Create a mesh network topology with Azure Virtual Network Manager

 - Identify virtual networks you want to use in the mesh configuration or create new virtual networks.

 Create a network group

-This section will help you create a network group containing the virtual networks you'll be using for the mesh network topology.
+This section helps you create a network group containing the virtual networks you're using for the mesh network topology.